Excellence in Extension

 Process and Deadline

-Each appropriate unit may submit the dossier of one nominee to the Office of the Dean and Director.
-Each department may develop its own procedures for identifying all potentially qualified applicants, but such procedures must include a review of all applicants by a designated peer faculty review committee.
-The nomination must be endorsed and forwarded to the Dean and Director by the department head or designated faculty representative.
+Each academic unit may submit the dossier of one nominee to the Office of the Dean and Director.
+Each department may develop its own procedures for identifying all potentially qualified applicants.
+However, such a procedure must include a review of all applicants by a designated peer faculty review committee.
+The nomination must be endorsed and forwarded to the Dean and Director by the department head or designated senior faculty representative.

 The Brooks Award Review Committee will review all dossiers and recommend to the Chair of the Executive Committee the recipient for the annual award.
 The Chair of the Executive Committee will forward the name of the nominee to the Dean and Director.
 Only the Dean and Director shall make public the name of the recipient.